m3o/blog.m3o.com/_posts/2020-11-16-turn-any-blog-into-an-api.md

  you turn any blog, any content with an rss feed into an easy to consume API with just a handful of commands.
 That's the power of Micro.
 Exciting right, let's get to it.

+## Things to know before we start

+Before we start, just a little housekeeping.
+Here's the tools we provide and are making use of.

+- [Micro](https://micro.mu) - is an open source framework for microservices development
+- [M3O](https://m3o.com) - is a hosted platform for backend API development powered by Micro

+These two things are fairly important to know before starting.
+Ok back to it.

 ## Content in 2020

 For the most part blogging platforms haven't really evolved.
-There's still wordpress but interestingly everthings a bit of a silo or you have to run something yourself, we use a bit of jekyll + markdown, etc and that works but it's not very developer friendly.
+There's still wordpress but interestingly everythings a bit of a silo or you have to run something yourself, we use a bit of jekyll + markdown, etc and that works but it's not very developer friendly (from an API standpoint).
 That's really led to firstly a bifurcation in adoption of tools and how content is stuck in walled gardens (another story for another day) and why we're seeing an explosion in headless CMS.

 People want to write content and get paid.
 Most of those places don't really have APIs but do have RSS feeds.
 Developers want to consume and use this content, quite honestly it goes beyond developers.
 Content is king and it's used for all sorts of sentiment analysis and other